cawa-93/iconify-prerendered/README.md

 # @iconify-prerendered
 A superset standalone icon-components for Vue with zero dependencies.
 Designed for excellent tree shaking.

+---

 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner-direct-single.svg)](https://stand-with-ukraine.pp.ua)

-Each icon in any set is standalone component, so you can easily use it.
+---

+## Features
+- **Easy to use**
-- No plugins required.
-Compatible with any builder.
+  - No plugins required!
+Compatible with any build tools.
+  - Zero dependencies.
+  - SSR / SSG friendly.
+  - TypeScript support.
+- **High performance**
+  - Does not require any external resources like fonts, css, images.
   - The icon code is embedded in your bundle.
   - Supports tree shaking, so only those icons that you have used will be included in the bundle.
   - Works offline.
-- Does not require any external resources like fonts or css.
-- Zero dependencies.
 - Powered by [iconify](https://iconify.design/).

 **Live demo**: https://stackblitz.com/edit/iconify-prerendered-demo?file=src%2FApp.vue